 It was one phone call from her mother that saw her returning to Singapore to help.
 “When my mum called, she told me that they needed help.
 Her shop was closing at that time; the coffee shop they had a stall in was closing down to turn into a retail shop,” says Aisha.
 “She needed my help to find a new space and hire more workers.”

-Today, Haig Road Putu Piring now has three outlets spread across various coffeeshops.
+Today, Haig Road Putu Piring now has six outlets spread across various coffeeshops and shopping malls.
 Says Aisha: “We had a lot of requests from customers saying the queues are very long, especially if they have travelled from the West (of Singapore) to the East.”

 Expanding wasn’t a decision that was executed easily though.
 Both Aisha’s parents were resistant to this change, and had to be convinced by their daughter and son-in-law that this would be better for the business in the long run.